HideLord/Competitive_programming_solutions/Week 2/README.md

 You are given a string S and then a number of queries.
 Each query consists of 4 numbers a1,a2,b1,b2 < |S| and a1<a2 and b1<b2.
 For each query find whether the substring of S from a1 to a2 is equal to the substring of S from b1 to b2.
 The queries are less than 1000000. |S| <= 100000.

-# 3. Suffix array
+# 3. Failure function (Knuth–Morris–Pratt algorithm)
-Given a string S and another one T, find the suffix array of the construction S+'$'+T.
+Given a string S and another one T, find the failure function of the construction S+'$'+T. Use it to find all the appearances of S in T.

 # 4. Suffix automaton
 Let S0 = "a";